 Meat can increase your risk for some cancers.
 The iron in red meat is contained in a protein called heme which can easily undergo a chemical change in your gut to form carcinogenic N-nitroso compounds associated with colorectal cancer.
 The fat content of red meat can also contribute to estrogen- and progesterone-sensitive breast cancer.
 Finally, hormones used in the production of red meat can exhibit estrogenic activity and might also boost your breast cancer risk.

 And then there’s diabetes.
 Processed red meats can contain nitrosamines, preservatives that are toxic to the pancreas and insulin production.
 In addition, chemical changes to red meat during cooking or processing can lead to insulin resistance in your cells and tissues.
 And the cholesterol content of these foods is associated with an increased risk of developing the disease.

 But the problem with meat and how we consume it is bigger than just us and our personal wellness.
 It affects every...single...thing about our lives, whether we eat it or not.

 Our poor planet has to support our meat addiction.
-Forty percent of global agriculture and one-third of the world’s fresh water is used for the production of livestock for meat, poultry, milk and eggs.
+Sixty percent of global agriculture and one-third of the world’s fresh water is used for the production of livestock for meat, poultry, milk and eggs.
 According to an article in Time magazine: “There may be no other single human activity that has a bigger impact on the planet than the raising of livestock.”
 And yet, beef makes up about two percent of the calories consumed worldwide.

 So what’s the option if you’re not ready to hit plant-based eating full on?

 You have to do better with your meat choices.
 Here’s why: